ishtiq10001/FirstRep/README.md

 # FirstRep
-This is just a start.
+This is only my first test Repository
-# Edit
-This is NOT a project file but a way to get started